taocpp/PEGTL/doc/Rule-Reference.md

   - `rematch< R, S... >::subs_t` is `type_list< R, S... >`

 Note that the `S` do *not* need to match *all* of the input matched by `R` (which is why `minus` uses `eof` in its implementation).

+Note that the `S...` are ignored in the grammar analysis.

 ###### `rep< Num, R... >`